13ird0/Study-Guide/README.md

 # Study-Guide
 Git study guide
 1. Versa what?!
     What is version control?
+A system that records changes to a file or a set overtime so that you can recall specific version later.
 2. Where the heart is
-    What is the difference between distributes and centralized version control systems?
+    What is the difference between distributes and centralized version control systems? centralized deals with one server that everyone views.
+Distributed deals with the main source of information sent to every single person exactly the same.
 3. Versa who?!
     what does a version control program do for us?
 4. Commiting to git